Samsung/tizen-docs/docs/training/web/wearable-watch/first-app-watch-ww.md

       ![Changing the watch face](./media/watch-run-change-wn.png)

-      a.
-If the emulator display has been switched off, activate it by pressing the **Power** key (in the bottom right corner of           the emulator).
+      *  If the emulator display has been switched off, activate it by pressing the **Power** key (in the bottom right corner of           the emulator).

-      b.
-On the home screen (showing the default watch face), swipe up.
+      *  On the home screen (showing the default watch face), swipe up.

-      c.
-Select **Settings &gt; Clock**.
+      *  Select **Settings &gt; Clock**.

-      d.
-Swipe right and select your watch application.
+      *  Swipe right and select your watch application.

          The **Clock changed** message is displayed.

-      e.
-Press the **Back** key (in the top right corner of the   emulator device) multiple times, until the home screen with            your new watch face is shown.
+      *  Press the **Back** key (in the top right corner of the   emulator device) multiple times, until the home screen with            your new watch face is shown.

       ![Application running in the            emulator](./media/emulator-running-watch-ww.png)